Grace and Frankie

 Grace and Frankie is an American comedy television series created by Marta Kauffman and Howard J. Morris for Netflix.
 The series stars Jane Fonda and Lily Tomlin as the eponymous Grace Hanson and Frankie Bergstein, two aging women who form an unlikely friendship after their husbands reveal they are in love with each other and plan to get married.
 Sam Waterston, Martin Sheen, Brooklyn Decker, Ethan Embry, June Diane Raphael, and Baron Vaughn co-star in supporting roles.

 The series premiered on Netflix on May 8, 2015.
 The second through sixth seasons were released from 2016 to 2020.
-The seventh and final season premiered on August 13, 2021 with four episodes, and the final twelve released on April 29, 2022.
+The seventh and final season premiered on August 13, 2021 with four episodes, and the final twelve were released on April 29, 2022.

-Grace and Frankie received mixed reviews upon its debut, but its second and subsequent seasons have been met with a largely positive reception from television critics.
-It has received several accolades, including five Primetime Emmy Award nominations for Outstanding Lead Actress in a Comedy Series and a Golden Globe Award nomination for Best Actress – Television Series Musical or Comedy.
+Grace and Frankie received mixed reviews upon its debut, but its second and subsequent seasons were met with a largely positive reception from television critics.
+It received several accolades, including five Primetime Emmy Award nominations for Outstanding Lead Actress in a Comedy Series and a Golden Globe Award nomination for Best Actress – Television Series Musical or Comedy.